T0mLam/t0mlam.github.io/_posts/2024-08-31-advice-and-insights-for-the-warwick-ifp-cs-pathway.md

     alt: "16/6/2024: Leaving Warwick after returning the key fob, now awaiting my journey at Bristol for the next 3 years. 😉⏳"
 ---

-Read this article if you are a prospective Warwick IFP student who wants to know how to get accepted to Imperial or UCL CS. 😳 #ValuableInsights #DefinitelyNotClickbeit
+Read this article if you are a prospective Warwick IFP student who wants to know how to get accepted to Imperial or UCL CS. 😳 #ValuableInsights

 > ℹ️ **Note** <br>
 > I'm writing this blog as a former IFP student.
 The views expressed here are my own and do not represent the Warwick Foundation Department.

 # Sorry but you might be disappointed